lordfeck/burnsrv_ts/README.md

 Note: Currently being rewritten.

 ## [abandoned] mathlib/
 An experimental maths library written in pure C. I planned to use it with functfun, but it wasn't necessary as C had its own built-in maths functions.
-However it wasn't a waste of time as it provided an oppertunity to refresh my programming skills.
+However it wasn't a waste of time as it provided an opportunity to refresh my programming skills.